andrevidela/Research-report/Thesis/index.md

 > hole : Int
 ```

-In this program we create the variable `intValue` by assigning it to the result of the function call to `eitherIntOrString` with the argument `True`.
-When we ask for the type of `Hole` we see that we are expected to return an `Int`
+In this program, we create the variable `intValue` by assigning it to the result of the function call to `eitherIntOrString` with the argument `True`.
+When we ask for the type of `hole` we see that we are expected to return an `Int`.
 The compiler is unable to tell us if `intValue` contains an `Int` or a `String`.
 Despite us _knowing_ that `IntOrString` returns an `Int` when passed `True`, we cannot use this fact to convince the compiler to simplify the type for us.
 We have to go through a runtime check to ensure that the value we are inspecting is indeed an `Int`:

 ```haskell